 Cybersecurity is very much an area where experience is necessary.
-This said, clients should ultimately base their choice on personal preference.
-When dealing with cybersecurity, a lot of the underlying information is highly sensitive and the client–attorney relationship will need to rely on the highest level of trust in order for it to bear fruit.
+That said, clients should ultimately base their choice on personal preference.
+When dealing with cybersecurity, a lot of the underlying information is highly sensitive, and the client–attorney relationship will need to rely on the highest level of trust in order for it to bear fruit.

 What issues in your jurisdiction make advising on cybersecurity and privacy complex or interesting?

-Firstly, the relevant technologies are evolving very rapidly.
+First, the relevant technologies are evolving very rapidly.
 We enjoy following technological evolutions and catching a glimpse of tomorrow’s technologies.
-Secondly, we are frequently dealing with international matters.
+Second, we are frequently dealing with international matters.
 This multinational context is rife with complexities but is, for that very reason, a real pleasure to work with.

 How is the privacy landscape changing in your jurisdiction?

-At the time it was passed in 1992, Switzerland’s data protection act was particularly modern and helped Switzerland secure its position as a hub for data security and confidentiality.
-In September 2020, Parliament signed off on a fully revised data protection act.
+A fully revised data protection act was adopted by Parliament in September 2020, and this piece of legislation is expected to come into force on 1 September 2023.
 This new law is going to bring closer alignment to the EU’s GDPR.
 We are also following with a lot of interest the public dialogue around privacy.
 These are reflected in the discussions surrounding telecommunications surveillance, which often boils down to strong privacy prerogatives versus governmental access to personal information for security purposes.

 What types of cybersecurity incidents should companies be particularly aware of in your jurisdiction?

-Ransomware and attacks aiming at the theft of trade secrets are two types of incidents which require constant and high awareness.
+Ransomware and attacks aiming at the theft of trade secrets are two types of incidents that require constant and high awareness.
 That said, companies need to evaluate their cybersecurity worst case scenario individually.
-Even though companies can evaluate cyber-risks on a general level, they are also right to keep in mind that their situation is always unique and requires a tailored approach.
+Even though companies can evaluate cyber risks on a general level, they are also right to keep in mind that their situation is always unique and requires a tailored approach.